wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getmempooltxstate.md

 ---
-title: ont:getmempooltxstate \[POST\]
+title: getmempooltxstate - Ontology
-description: Fetch state of transaction in the node memory pool using giventransaction hash.
+description: Example code for the getmempooltxstate json-rpc method. Сomplete guide on how to use getmempooltxstate json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters